This post describes how to interpret and acheive optimal simulation image results of the 54 Multifocal when using the SpecialEyes Multifocal...

 We then asked our optical physicist to calculate simulations at a +2.00 add power for multiple pupil sizes based on our standard multifocal contact lens design (2.0mm near-center zone and 4.0mm peripheral zone).
 The results supported our anecdotal evidence and led to the development of the SpecialEyes Multifocal Simulator.
 This marked the transition to a more effective pupil-size fitting methodology.

 Our goals in implementing the multifocal contact lens simulator are threefold:

 1. Achieve a successful custom soft multifocal contact lens design more quickly.

 2. Reduce the number of office visits and lens remakes required for a successful fit.

 3. Provide a way to evaluate and alter the multifocal optics within a contact lens to improve vision, as there are times when a power change alone will not suffice.

 If you are unfamiliar with the 54 Multifocal contact lens, please sign up for Dr. Rob Davis’ email course to learn about the lens and how to design and prescribe it.
-You may also visit our multifocal products page, online fitting guide, or the 54 Multifocal blog series for more information.
+You may also visit our multifocal products page or our online fitting guide for more information.